 #Frequently Asked Questions

-No. The keepInventory rule only preserves items and armor.
-Experience points always drop at your death location and despawn after 5 minutes if not collected.
-There’s no vanilla command to preserve XP on death.
+No. The keepInventory rule only protects items and armor.
+XP orbs always drop at the death location and despawn after 5 minutes.

-Realms owners can enable keep inventory through the Realms settings.
 Go to Configure Realm > Game > Game Rules and toggle Keep Inventory to ON.
-This works on both Java and Bedrock Realms.
+Only the Realm owner has access to this settings panel.

-#Can I use keep inventory in multiplayer without cheats?
+Can I use keep inventory in multiplayer without enabling cheats?